 This committee is made up of at least four board members, including at least one outside director.
 All members of the committee should be knowledgeable in at least one of the following: public and corporate finance, financial reporting and disclosure or accounting procedures.
 The director designated as the "financial expert" serves as the chair of this committee.
-The board has determined that outside director Christy Burmeister-Smith has the qualifications and experience necessary to serve as the "financial expert," as defined by FCA regulation, and she has been designated as such.
-Outside director Julie Shiflett also qualified as a "financial expert" and served as the designated alternate to serve in Christy Burmeister-Smith's absence.
-Effective January 1, 2022, stockholder-elected director Vicki Eggebrecht, who also qualifies as a "financial expert," was appointed to serve as the alternate to Burmeister-Smith when Ms. Shiflett stepped off the board on December 31, 2021.
+The board determined that outside director Christy Burmeister-Smith has the qualifications and experience necessary to serve as the "financial expert," as defined by FCA regulation, and she served in that role through 2022.
+Stockholder-elected director Vicki Eggebrecht also qualified as a "financial expert" and served as the designated alternate to serve in Christy Burmeister-Smith's absence.
+Ms. Burmeister-Smith retired from the board effective December 31, 2022.
+Effective January 1, 2023, Barry T. Powell, an Appointed Outside Director and designated "financial expert" became AgWest's Chair of the Audit Committee, and signed the 2022 Report of Audit Committee, included in this annual report.